mik-tf/tfcloud-marketplace/USAGE_GUIDE.md

 3. User submits form
 4. Frontend sends request to backend
 5. Backend creates provider request in FaunaDB
-6. Cloud operator reviews request
+6. Cloud operator reviews request through the cloud operator dashboard
 7. Cloud operator approves or rejects request
-8. If approved, user is assigned provider role
+8. If approved, user is automatically assigned the cloud-provider role in Auth0

+This workflow ensures that only the cloud operator (marketplace administrator) can control which users become cloud providers, maintaining the security and integrity of the platform.

 ## Deployment Guide